Licensing requirements for providers of funeral expenses facilities

 Providers who already hold an AFS licence

-The exemption in reg 7.01.7D will continue to apply to facilities issued by these providers until 1 January 2021.
+The exemption in regulation 7.01.7D will continue to apply to facilities issued by these providers until 1 January 2021.

 This means that: